caltechlibrary/newt/newt-presentation.md

 # Why SQL?

 SQL is really good at describing structured data.
-It also is good at expressing querys.
+It also is good at expressing queries.
 With a little deeper knowledge of SQL you can also define data views, functions and your own procedures.
 With Postgres + PostgREST these provide everything you need in a JSON data API short of file upload.
 SQL does allot of lifting with a little code and usually remains readable.

 > Minimize the source Luke!

 You don't need to design classes in your favorite programming languages and Schema in SQL.
 You don't need to learn an ORM.
-You don't duplicate the code in the data base, again in the middleware and inceasingly often in the browser.
+You don't duplicate the code in the database, again in the middle-ware and increasingly often in the browser.
 Data models are defined in one place, Postgres.
 PostgREST takes care of turning them into a JSON data API.
-Data transformation is hanlde by Pandoc.
+Data transformation is handle by Pandoc.
 A program really good at translating things.
 Newt provides just enough orchestration based on defining some routes in a CSV file.

-# Fewer cognative shifts
+# Fewer cognitive shifts

 - SQL (Postgres dialect)
 - JSON